wolf1128/tenzumusic-product-purchase-service-expressjs-prisma/README.md

 ## Details

+- This application is completed based on the [`https://github.com/professordev7/tenzumusic-product-purchase-service-expressjs`](tenzumusic-product-purchase-service-expressjs) application
 - First, install the dependencies using `npm install`
-- Second, compile your typescript files using `tsc` in the separated cli
+- Second, compile your typescript files using `tsc` in the separated cli or use the `ts-node` tool
 - The service should be started with `npm run start` and listen on port 5000